 Exercise, nutritious foods, and additional rest can give us the physical strength to offset stress.
 Emotionally, we need to get the support of friends and family or professionals such as counselors about our stress.

 Relaxation tools can also assist, such as listening to relaxing music, being out in nature, deep breathing, and stretching.
-Don’t over-worry the things we can’t control—instead focus on the positives!
+Don’t worry about things you can’t control—try to focus on the positive.

-Stretching our mental muscles is another way we can stay mentally fit.
+Stretching our intellectual muscle is another way we can stay mentally fit.
 Staying active mentally can actually prevent cognitive decline such as dementia and Alzheimer’s disease.

 An ounce of prevention is worth a pound of cure.
-We all understand it’s important to prevent injury, harm, and illness as much as possible.
 Other ways to ensure well-being is to invest in making your home a safer living environment.
 Reduce the risk of falling by eliminating certain obstacles and carpeting.

 We can modify our homes to provide extra stability and help mobility (i.e. installing grab bars, slip-free flooring, etc.).
 An alarm system or medical safety device can provide added security and ensure someone responds quickly if we have an emergency or accident at home.
 There are experts who can assess your home if you need to make changes and modifications to add security and safety.

 Another area we can apply prevention is to our health.
 It’s important to attend regular checkups with your physician.
 In addition, you should get the proper health screening tests as deemed necessary by your doctor, such as: